ShivamTripathi028/rak-chatbot-backend/product-categories/accessories/ups12wa-dc/quickstart.md

 When the 12WA-DC Mini UPS is stored, the self-discharge rate is affected by the ambient temperature.
 Remove it from the RAK7268 and fully charge it if it will not be used for a long time.
 Then turn it off and store it in a cool, dry place.
 The 12WA-DC Mini UPS should not be stored without charging for more than the time indicated below:

-- Storage for 1 month: -20°&nbsp;C ~ 45°&nbsp;C
+- Storage for 1 month: -20° C ~ 45° C
-- Storage for 3 months: -20°&nbsp;C ~ 35°&nbsp;C
+- Storage for 3 months: -20° C ~ 35° C

 In addition, charge the UPS regularly (once every 3~5 months) to prevent excessive discharge.
 An excessive discharge will affect the battery’s performance and function.
-The charging time is approximately 3.5 hours, and the voltage is maintained between 11.1&nbsp;V ~ 12.6&nbsp;V.
+The charging time is approximately 3.5 hours, and the voltage is maintained between 11.1 V ~ 12.6 V.

 ## Safety Warning